• Skip to primary navigation

 • A drizzle of caramel sauce or hot chocolate sauce (or both!) is another great choice!

-• Chopped nuts such as walnuts a great addition too for a texture contrast.
+• Chopped nuts such as walnuts are a great addition, too, for a texture contrast.

 lava cake with ice cream

-If you want to prepare the cakes more than a few hours ahead you can cut circles of parchment paper to line the bottom to help avoid sticking.
+If you want to prepare the cakes more than a few hours ahead, cut circles of parchment paper to line the bottom to help avoid sticking.
 Then spoon in the batter and refrigerate.

 You may need an additional minute or so if making ahead since the batter will be cold or you can let the batter sit out for 20 minutes or so before baking to allow it to come up to room temperature.